kiba/Writings/fac/chp20_survival.md

 Thump, thump, thump, all in continuous, rapid succession.

-In the distance, there were booms, catering the landscrape and exploding Grimm by the dozen.
+In the distance, there were booms, catering the landscape and exploding Grimm by the dozen.

 As long as that hold, this bastion should be safe.